[ Printer Friendly Version ] [ Report Abuse ]

 Also true, but only because I had Kenny put the idea into his head.

 “And why did you do that, Nott?”
 Potter questioned.
 “Because she smiled, and she pouted, and she looked at you with that mischievous spark in her eye that made you feel special, and you fell right into her scheme like the good little lovesick puppy you are.”

-If Potter could figure all of this out in a matter of minutes, clearly I need to up my game.
+If Potter could figure all of this out in a matter of minutes, clearly I needed to up my game.
 This is not how I wanted this confrontation to go.
-He’s so calm and collected… Well, maybe not calm, exactly—he’s furious but he’s also dissecting the scene bit by bit.
+He was so calm and collected… Well, maybe not calm, exactly—he’s furious, but he’s also dissecting the scene bit by bit.

 “And what about you, Potter?”
 Talon countered.
 “Ever since the first day of term, you’ve done nothing but pester and upset the poor girl with your declarations of friendship and love.
 No matter how many times she tells you to leave her alone, you still pursue her; if not in person than in writing.
 I may be lovesick, but you’ve proved yourself nothing short of obsessed, my friend.”